Canon 2000D vs Nikon W300

 It is notable that the 2000D has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 2000D and the W300 are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the 2000D and W300 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon W300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Nikon W300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: